unipartdigital/calendar/README.md

 **Installation**

-composer require texxasrulez/calendar
+`composer require texxasrulez/calendar:0.0.6.1`

-This should download latest release version if you have stable version required in your composer.json
+This will download latest release version.
 It will inject all sql schemas associated with this plugin with the exception of Kolab and LDAP.
-I have left those schemas in the original direcotry of drivers/<driver-type>/SQL
+I have left those schemas in the original direcotry of drivers/<driver-type>/SQL to manual install

-edit config.inc.php with you url requirements
+After composer does its thang, change directories to plugins/calendar and type `composer run-script post-install-cmd`
+This will copy a file over to fix all-day recurring showing up a day early bug.
+Remember to edit your config.inc.php for your url and you should be good to go.

 ***VERY IMPORTANT***